Chartered certified accountant

 Working hours

-You'll typically work office hours, Monday to Friday, 35 to 45 hours a week.
-You may need to work longer hours and at the weekend at peak times, such as when meeting client deadlines, at month end or at the end of the financial year.
+You'll typically work standard office hours, Monday to Friday.
+However, you may need to work longer hours during peak times, such as when meeting client deadlines, at month end or at the end of the financial year.

-There are some opportunities for part-time work, flexible working and job sharing.
+There are some opportunities for part-time work, flexible or hybrid working and job sharing.

 Related case studies